 Each scanner has several parameters that contribute to its aggression and behaviour.
 Timings are an obvious one (which we mentioned above), but there is another parameter that changes with difficulty level, and it relates to the scanning mechanism we use.
 First, I’ll describe a problem: that of choppy gameplay.
 This happens if you try to do too much in a single iteration of the game loop.
 In the early prototypes of Zenith, we found that scanners could take up a lot of processing time, especially when four or more did their scanning at the same time.
 The result was almost a lock-up of the game, so we decided on a different, less thorough approach.

 The initial scanning operation (locating a target to drain) is split up into several identical events, each event containing a limited number of attempts to find a target.
-This is tuned using a probability, or a straightforward percentage of relevant squares sampled, which becomes a number of trails.
+This is tuned using a probability, or a straightforward percentage of relevant squares sampled, which becomes a number of trials.
 For each trial, we choose a square randomly on the map, until it falls within the sector that the scanner is currently using.
 Then we perform a trial on that square: test if any degradable objects are on it, and if there are, we attempt an (expensive) ray-trace to discover how visible the base square is.
 We then ‘roll the dice’ to perform a trial, based on how visible the square is, and if it is successful, we initiate the drain.

 The first drain then triggers a wait, which in turn triggers another drain.
 This continues until there is nothing left to drain on that square.
 The scanner then completes its remaining scans, before moving on, starting with the ‘rotate’ animation.
 It’s worth noting that all steps in the above process are timed animations.